jshun/ppopp20-ae/README.md

   hybrid traversal strategy (Figures 6 and 7).

-* Using the hypergraph algorithms is faster than using the corresponding graph algorithm on the clique-expanded representation for BFS, CC, and SSSP, which are the only three algorithms in the paper for which the graph algorithm would produce the correct result on the clique-expanded representation.
+* Using the hypergraph algorithms is faster than using the corresponding graph algorithms on the clique-expanded representation for BFS, CC, and SSSP, which are the only three algorithms in the paper for which the graph algorithm would produce the correct result on the clique-expanded representation.